elmaxiboy/x-scraper/README.md

 ## Results interpretation and possible scoring approaches

 2 files are saved under the  `/results` directory, which is created if it does not exist. `scraped_tweets.json`, contains all the tweets obtained from the scrapping process, and `scraped_tweets_with_sentiment.json` is the same file but with the sentiment analysis results for every tweet.
-One result example would look like:
+One result example would look like the following:

 ``` sh